ManuGithubSteam/Surface3ProArch/README.md

 `cp /usr/share/preloader-signed/PreLoader.efi /boot/efi/EFI/Microsoft/Boot/bootmgfw.efi`

-__Note:__ If dual-booting with Windows, backup the original bootmgfw.efi first as replacing it may cause problems with Windows updates.
-As before, copy HashTool.efi and loader.efi to esp/EFI/Microsoft/Boot/.

-When the system starts with Secure Boot enabled, follow the steps above to enroll loader.efi and /vmlinuz-linux (or whichever kernel image is being used).
+When the system starts with Secure Boot enabled, follow the steps above to enroll loader.efi.

+### Configure Secureboot

+At this stage Secureboot will load the systemd loader Binary wich will give us a selection menu to choose from what to boot.

+You can direcly boot a kernel (secure method, you need to hash the kernel!) or boot into normal Grub2.

+To chainload Grub2 create:

+`/boot/efi/loader.conf` with

+`default arch` and safe the file.

+Then create `/boot/efi/entries/arch.conf` with this in it:

+`title Arch Linux`
+`efi EFI/antergos_grub/grubx64.efi`

+Then update the boot entries:

+`bootctl update`

+When you reboot you will have to hash the grubx64.efi binary with the hash tool.
+After that you can boot grub with secureboot active.

 ## Optimizations